-Studiyo Lab Launches Tinkershed Crate To Drive Skill-Based Learning In The UAE
+StuDIYo Lab Launches TinkerShed Crate to drive skill-based learning in the UAE

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-Studiyo Lab Launches Tinkershed Crate To Drive Skill-Based Learning In The UAE
+StuDIYo Lab Launches TinkerShed Crate to drive skill-based learning in the UAE

-(MENAFN- Mid-East Info) StuDIYo Lab, the UAE's pioneering hands-on learning and woodworking design technology center for children, is proud to announce the launch of its newest innovation: TinkerShed Crate , a plug-and-play maker lab in a box that empowers schools, individuals, startups, and educational institutions to set up woodworking activities for children easily and affordably.
+(MENAFN- Blitz PR) StuDIYo Lab, the UAE’s pioneering hands-on learning and woodworking design technology center for children, is proud to announce the launch of its newest innovation: TinkerShed Crate, a plug-and-play maker lab in a box that empowers schools, individuals, startups, and educational institutions to set up woodworking activities for children easily and affordably.

 With a strong presence across the UAE, StuDIYo Lab has delivered skill-based learning experiences and programs that blend creativity, design, and real-world making.
 With the UAE Ministry of Education rolling out a nationwide policy that prioritizes project-based learning and skill-based assessment, StuDIYo Lab known for its engaging workshops in woodworking, product design, and design technology, is now taking its mission to the next level by making skill-based learning scalable and accessible through TinkerShed Crate.
-TinkerShed Crate is a compact, ready-to-use solution that includes everything needed to kick-start a hands-on woodworking program for children aged five and older.
-Each crate comes with 14 child-safe machines , over 536 beginner-friendly tools and materials , 54 individual project kits and step-by-step guides , making it easy to deploy in classrooms, activity centers, or even small community spaces with no prior setup experience required.
-“We created TinkerShed Crate to lower the barrier to entry for hands-on learning and empower more children with access to skill-based learning,” said Lina Sadek, Founder of StuDIYo Lab.
-“Over the past few years, we've seen the incredible impact of woodworking on children's creativity, confidence, and critical thinking.
-Now, with this crate, we're making it possible for anyone, whether it's a teacher in a school, a startup, or a parent-led initiative, to bring those same powerful experiences to life, anywhere.”
-TinkerShed Crate is designed to complement international curricula like IB, STEAM, and NGSS , and supports key learning outcomes such as creativity, problem-solving, fine motor skills, and spatial awareness.
-It's also a cost-effective alternative to traditional makerspaces, which can cost up to five times more in setup and infrastructure.
-At just AED 33,000 per unit , the crate offers a smart, scalable solution for schools and enrichment providers across the region.
-With the launch in the UAE, StuDIYo Lab will also make TinkerShed Crate available to startups, schools, and individuals in Saudi Arabia, Qatar, and India , expanding its impact and supporting a wider movement toward future-ready, skill-based education.

-With a strong presence across the UAE, StuDIYo Lab has delivered skill-based learning experiences and programs that blend creativity, design, and real-world making.
-With the UAE Ministry of Education rolling out a nationwide policy that prioritizes project-based learning and skill-based assessment, StuDIYo Lab known for its engaging workshops in woodworking, product design, and design technology, is now taking its mission to the next level by making skill-based learning scalable and accessible through TinkerShed Crate.
 TinkerShed Crate is a compact, ready-to-use solution that includes everything needed to kick-start a hands-on woodworking program for children aged five and older.
-Each crate comes with 14 child-safe machines , over 536 beginner-friendly tools and materials , 54 individual project kits and step-by-step guides , making it easy to deploy in classrooms, activity centers, or even small community spaces with no prior setup experience required.
-“We created TinkerShed Crate to lower the barrier to entry for hands-on learning and empower more children with access to skill-based learning,” said Lina Sadek, Founder of StuDIYo Lab.
-“Over the past few years, we've seen the incredible impact of woodworking on children's creativity, confidence, and critical thinking.
-Now, with this crate, we're making it possible for anyone, whether it's a teacher in a school, a startup, or a parent-led initiative, to bring those same powerful experiences to life, anywhere.”
-TinkerShed Crate is designed to complement international curricula like IB, STEAM, and NGSS , and supports key learning outcomes such as creativity, problem-solving, fine motor skills, and spatial awareness.
-It's also a cost-effective alternative to traditional makerspaces, which can cost up to five times more in setup and infrastructure.
-At just AED 33,000 per unit , the crate offers a smart, scalable solution for schools and enrichment providers across the region.
-With the launch in the UAE, StuDIYo Lab will also make TinkerShed Crate available to startups, schools, and individuals in Saudi Arabia, Qatar, and India , expanding its impact and supporting a wider movement toward future-ready, skill-based education.
+Each crate comes with 14 child-safe machines, over 536 beginner-friendly tools and materials, 54 individual project kits and step-by-step guides, making it easy to deploy in classrooms, activity centers, or even small community spaces with no prior setup experience required.

 Legal Disclaimer: